jltsiren/simple-sds/SERIALIZATION.md

 2. The structure, if present.

 The reader can easily skip an optional structure, because its length is stored before the structure itself.
+If the reader needs to pass through an optional structure without understanding the format, it can be loaded and serialized as a vector of elements.

 ## Raw bitvectors